State House, Mauritius

 The State House (Le Château de Réduit) is the official residence of the President of Mauritius.
-Originally Le Réduit, it was built as a fortress for defence against attack by Pierre Félix Barthelemy David in 1749.
-The mansion is in Réduit, Moka, near of the University of Mauritius and the end of the Plaines Wilhems District.
-It used to serve as the residence for former governors of Mauritius, but now it is the residence of the President.
+Originally Le Réduit, it was built as a fortress for defence by Pierre Félix Barthelemy David in 1749.
+The mansion is in Réduit, Moka, near the University of Mauritius, close to the Plaines Wilhems District.
+Its incumbent is Dharam Gokhool.
+It used to serve as residence for Governors of Mauritius.
 It is built on 240 acre of land.
-The château has a garden where a multitude of flowers grow, as well as exotic and native trees.
+The Château has a garden where a multitude of flowers grow, as well as exotic and native trees.
 The château is open to the public two days a year, in October and March.
-The house has persisted through history; it was destroyed by a cyclone, rebuilt, and has been renovated since.
-It is also used by the military.
+The house was destroyed by a cyclone, rebuilt, and has been renovated since.